Search | Directories | Reference Tools

 Guidelines and Examples

 The following questions can guide you in making your computer lab universally accessible.
-Your disabled student services office may also be able to assist you in increasing the accessibility of your unit.
-This content does not provide legal advice.
-Consult your campus legal counsel or ADA/504 compliance officer regarding relevant legal issues.
-Consultation with your regional Office for Civil Rights (OCR) can also help clarify issues.
+To clarify legal issues, consult your campus legal counsel or ADA/504 compliance officer or call your regional Office for Civil Rights (OCR).

 First Steps